MiketheChap/worldwidestew/content/events/2025-03-20-ai-for-the-rest-of-us-a-hands-on-workshop.md

 categories:
     - society
 ---
+🚀 REGISTRATION for this even has closed.
+I will announce a repeat class again soon.
+Watch here for news.

+We

-🚀 ANNOUNCING: "AI for the Rest of Us" - A Hands-On Workshop (BETA)
+ANNOUNCING: "AI for the Rest of Us" - A Hands-On Workshop (BETA)

 Tired of theoretical AI classes?
 Join me for a practical, interactive workshop focused on using AI tools in your daily life and work!